PDOK/gokoala/README.md

 ### Configuration file

-The configuration file consists of a general section and a configuration section per OGC APi building block (tiles, styles, etc).
+The configuration file consists of a general section and a section per OGC API building block (tiles, styles, etc).
 See [example configuration files](examples/) for details.
 You can reference environment variables in the configuration file.
 For example to use the `MY_SERVER` env var: